-Tips For A Stress Free Valentines Day Celebration
+Tips For A Stress-Free Valentine’s Day Celebration

-Consider re-scheduling Valentines Day
+Consider Re-Scheduling Valentine’s Day

-If you have a special tablecloth or place mats then this is the time to use them.
+You don’t have to go with a full-blown tablescape, but if you have a special tablecloth or place mats then this is the time to use them.
 Bring out the antique linen napkins or buy some cute paper ones.
 Keep it simple but elegant and you will both feel special.

 Whether it’s sparkling apple juice, champagne, sparkling water or wine, serve the drinks in your best glasses.
 Now is the time to use the ones you are saving ‘for a special occasion’.

-Valentines Day Menus and Recipes
+Valentines Day Menu Ideas and Recipes

 Some of these recipes serve more than two people but leftovers are never a bad thing.
 Either adjust recipe quantities or pop any leftovers in the fridge promptly.
 Then you can go to bed with the delicious knowledge that tomorrow’s lunch or dinner is already prepared!